Chuck Steel: Night of the Trampires: Production

 The film was Mike Mort's feature debut, having only previously made short films.
 He wrote the first early draft for the film in 2001.
 For the film, Animortal Studio created 425 puppets in order to represent hundreds of different characters and creatures, and dozens of giant scale-model sets.
 The stop-motion content was shot at 24 frames per second instead of the standard 12.
 The budget was purportedly $20 million.

 Release and reception

 The film had its premiere at the Annecy International Animation Film Festival in France on 12 June 2018.
-It was also premiered at Screamfest in Los Angeles (USA) in October 2018 as well as Fantasia, Montreal (Canada) and at London Frightfest (UK) amongst other film festivals and competitions etc...On review aggregator Rotten Tomatoes, the film holds an approval rating of based on reviews.
+It was also premiered at Screamfest in Los Angeles (USA) in October 2018 as well as Fantasia, Montreal (Canada) and at London Frightfest (UK), and other film festivals and competitions.

+On review aggregator Rotten Tomatoes, the film holds an approval rating of based on reviews.

 The film was nominated for Best Feature Length Film in the Anima't awards category at the Sitges Catalonian International Film Festival.
 Paul Whitehouse and Jennifer Saunders were nominated for Best Performance in an Animation Film at the UK National Film Awards.
 The film won the Guru Audience Award for Best Action Film at Fantasia Festival 2018.